 NOTE: Dates for 2020 are tentative and will be allocated to guests on a first-come, first-served basis.

 We honor all in-market promotions.
 Please contact us for current offers.

 Arrive in Winnipeg and transfer to the historic Fort Garry Hotel.
 Built in 1913 by the Canadian Pacific Railway, this prestigious landmark has long been a symbol of genteel elegance in the heart of Manitoba's capital, which was once a fur-trading post and railway boomtown.
-This evening, meet for an orientation dinner with your Expedition Leader
+This evening, meet for a welcome dinner and orientation with your Expedition Leader.

 After breakfast, transfer to the airport for flights home.